zaynabhkr/FCC-Request-Header-Parser-Microservice/README.md

 # Request Header Parser Microservice

-This is the boilerplate for the Request Header Parser Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/request-header-parser-microservice
+This is the boilerplate code for the Request Header Parser Microservice project.

+# Features

+## IP Address, Language, and Software Parsing:
+A request to /api/whoami should return a JSON object containing the following information:

+  ## ipaddress: Your IP address.

+  ## language: Your preferred language.

+  ## software: Details about your software (e.g., the User-Agent string).